oneapi-src/oneDNN/rfcs/20211025-augru/README.md

 Attention memory descriptor can be built from existing `rnn_desc_t` fields (memory descriptors, cell kind, direction, propagation kind, etc.).
-Taking into account this fact and to avoid breaking changes an attention memory descriptor will not be part of `dnnl_rnn_desc_t`.
-Instead a user should use query API to get attention shapes.
+Taking into account this fact and to avoid breaking changes an attention memory descriptor will reuse `weights_peephole_desc`.
  * Pros:
-   - RNN primitive descriptor can request the best layout for an attention memory
-   - RNN primitive descriptor can request the data type compatible with RNN cell
+   - Minimal API changes
  * Cons:
-   - User has to reorder/quantize their attention data to align with the one requested by RNN
+   - Introduces an ambiguity in `rnn_desc_t`, because `weights_peephole_desc` is
+     used as a placeholder for `attention_desc`, which is an internal knowledge

 ### 2.a.2.
 New types